This post may contain affiliate links, from which we earn an income.

-- Carpet or Groundsheet, we use this Kampa woven plastic one below.
+- Carpet or groundsheet – we use this Kampa breathable woven plastic one below – it’s been going strong for nearly five years!

 - Doormat – to use if you’re not putting out your carpet or groundsheet and don’t want to track in mud/sand/dust/rain/snow – a bit of a motorhome must have in the UK!

 - Water purifying tablets – there are lots of brands on the market, some better than others – we recommend Aqua Mega Tabs, below.
 Even if you don’t use your tank as a source of drinking water, you should purify your fresh water.

 - Disposable gloves and disinfectant for emptying and cleaning your loo – we also know someone who has a special pair of shorts just for toilet duties!